Dlurak/dloolFrontend/src/routes/documentation/+page.md

 The documentation is written in [Markdown](https://www.markdownguide.org/cheat-sheet/).
 It aims to cover everything, from the very technical parts to easy to understand examples of how to use Dlool.

+For the beginning it is only available in English, but we hope to add more languages in the future.